 If you’re thinking of buying your first home, the down payment might seem to be a daunting prospect.
 Many home loans will require that you put down 20% of the home’s purchase price in order to close the deal.
 Saving that much can seem out of reach (or like it will take forever, at least).
 However, there may be down payment assistance programs out there that can help you cover the down payment on your first home, plus there are certain loan programs that offer low down payments.

-FHA loans are some of the most commonly sought out for low and middle-income families.
+FHA loans are some of the most commonly sought out down payment assistance programs for low and middle-income families.

 - Offers better terms than most conventional loans, especially for less qualified applicants

 - The property must be in good repair or the seller must be willing to fix problems before closing

 - Down payments as low as 3.5%

 - May qualify with a credit score as low as 500

 - Intended for relatively modest homes